October 21, 2020

 “Today’s sentencing demonstrates there are real penalties for those defrauding the Renewable Fuel Standard (RFS) program,” said Jessica Taylor, director of the EPA’s criminal enforcement program.
 “With this action EPA and its enforcement partners are continuing to protect both the integrity of the RINs program and the American taxpayer.”

-Additional information on the case and sentencing is available on the DOJ website
+Additional information on the case and sentencing is available on the DOJ website.

-The U.S. EIA maintained its outlook for 2025 and 2026 biodiesel production in its latest Short-Term Energy Outlook, released March 11.
-Production forecasts for renewable diesel and sustainable aviation fuel (SAF) were also maintained.
+The U.S. Energy Information Administration maintained its forecast for 2025 and 2026 biodiesel, renewable diesel and sustainable aviation fuel (SAF) production in its latest Short-Term Energy Outlook, released July 8.